bocchino/AppleCore/README.txt

 d.
 Get the FILE.EXEC files onto the Apple II system, as described in Section 5.

 e.
-For each FILE.EXEC file, issue the command EXEC in the S-C Macro Assembler.
+For each FILE.EXEC file, issue the command EXEC FILE.EXEC in the S-C Macro Assembler.
 This creates an assembly file from the EXEC file.
 If you wish, save the assembly file FILE so it is available on the Apple II in assembly format.
 (This step saves doing the EXEC every time you want to assemble against the file; it is particularly useful for library files that do not change as you are working on other files that need them.)

 f.
 Assemble the top-level FILE (see Section 5.1 of the AppleCore spec) by issuing the command ASM to the S-C Macro Assembler.
 Any